On the best lattice quantizers: Introduction

 In a pioneering 1996 paper \cite{zamir96}, Zamir and Feder show that the optimal lattice quantizer in any dimension has a \emph{white} quantization error.
 More precisely, the error defined above (vector difference between a random source vector and its closest lattice vector) has a covariance matrix which is the identity matrix, scaled by a positive real constant.

 In this paper, we extend the Zamir and Feder result to \emph{locally optimal} lattices.
 These are lattices whose NSM cannot be reduced by a small perturbation of the lattice generator matrix.
 We also consider \emph{product lattices}, which are the Cartesian product of two or more lower-dimensional lattices.
 The NSM of a product lattice depends on the relative scaling between the component lattices.
-If each of the lower-dimensional lattices is locally optimal, then we prove that the scaling which minimizes the NSM of the product is the one for which the quantization error is white.
+A closed-form expression for the optimal scale factors is derived, and we call a product lattice using such scale factors an \emph{optimal product}.
+If each of the lower-dimensional lattices is locally optimal, then we prove that the optimal product is the one for which the quantization error is white.

 Lastly, we apply these methods to explicitly design some product lattices and analytically optimize their scale factors.
 These provide constructive upper bounds on the quantization performance of the optimal lattices in their respective dimensions.
 This simple construction yields better lattice quantizers than previously reported in all dimensions above $12$ except for $16$ and $24$.
 We also prove that further optimization is possible: the NSM of such product lattices is a saddle point in the space of generator matrices, and can be further reduced by certain perturbations of the generator matrix.